nasa/astrobee/localization/sparse_mapping/build_map.md

 Remove rotation-only movement images:
     rosrun sparse_mapping remove_rotation_only_images image_directory_name config_path

 Removes rotation only image sequences and optionally saves different movement sequences to different subdirectories.
+See 'rosrun sparse_mapping remove_rotation_only_images -h' for more usage details, options, and instructions.

 These are non-reversible operations, so they should be invoked on a copy of the images.

 If possible, the robot should have some translation motion (in addition to any rotation) when the data is acquired.

+Removing low movement and rotation only movement images helps the accuracy of bundle adjustment, which struggles to optimize camera poses with small or no translation changes.

 ## Building a map